druce/druce.github.io/aws.md

-# 5) Final step - image instance for backup
+# 5) Final step - Make an image of your instance for backup

  - Grab a well-earned up of coffee, tea, or whiskey!
- - One last thing is how to create an image of your server.
+ - One last thing is to create an image of your server.
 Otherwise you have to do ALL THESE steps again to launch another server.

 - Log into the console https://console.aws.amazon.com/ec2/v2/#Instances